 - We have specialists for every field of law.

-- theentitlement part of the wage to which the right has accrued under the employment contract, the internal regulations and the wage (salary) assessment,
+This is the wage to which the right has accrued according to the employment contract, internal regulations and the wage (salary) assessment.
+It is therefore fixed and paid on a regular basis.

-- bonuses – these are not part of the salary assessment.
-They are awarded, for example, for the completion of an extraordinary task or within a certain period of time (Christmas bonus).
-A popular ratio is 70:30, where 70% is salary and 30% is bonus, but it depends entirely on the employer and his possibilities what ratio he chooses.
+- Non-payroll component: as the name suggests, the employee is not entitled to a non-payroll component.
+It is not fixed in the contract or wage assessment, nor is it provided for by law.
+Whether the employee receives it is therefore at the discretion of the employer.
+This includes, for example, bonuses that are awarded e.g. for the completion of an extraordinary task or within a certain period of time (Christmas bonus).
+A popular ratio is 70:30, where 70% is salary and 30% is bonus, but it is entirely up to the employer and his/her options as to what ratio to choose.
 This component of the salary is not fixed, either in terms of the base or the amount.
-Nor does it have to be a regular part of the salary
+Nor does it have to be a regular part of the salary.
+Other options are profit-sharing, which is paid on the basis of the employer’s profit or, for example, personal remuneration for the quality of the employee’s work.

 Negotiated versus set wage

 It is obviously more advantageous for the employer to determine the wage unilaterally.
 According to the Labour Code, wages must be agreed, fixed or determined before the work for which they are to be paid commences.
-At the latest when starting work, the employee should receive a written wage determination, which usually specifies the method of remuneration, the date and places of payment.
+At the latest on commencement of work, the employee should receive a written wage determination, which usually specifies the method of remuneration, the date and places of payment of wages.

 As an employee, you will appreciate it if the wage is agreed by bilateral negotiation, i.e. an employment contract or a collective agreement.
 Wages can be agreed in an employment or collective agreement.

-Tip: It is important to be clear when negotiating salary whether it is gross or net pay.
+When negotiating wages, it is important to clarify whether the wage is gross or net.
 We have provided a more detailed explanation and calculations of both wage options in our article.

 Wage reduction